AathreyaG/reactai-starter/analysis.md

 ### Problem Analysis

 - **Objective**: Develop an application for the GSA Acquisition Workforce to manage the Global Supply catalog, enabling upload, curation, and publication on platforms like FedMall or GSA Advantage.

 - **Key Features**:
-  - **CSV Upload**: Users should be able to upload CSV files containing product data.
+  - **CSV Upload**: Users should be able to upload CSV files containing product data, with a file size limit of 100MB.
   - **Data Management**: Users can search, edit, and manage product catalogs.
   - **Publication**: Users can download or publish the catalog to GSA marketplaces.